jackfoxy/urQL/docs/ref-ch01-introduction.md

 ## Manifesto

-The relational data model is a fundamental component of the computing stack that until now has been conspicuously missing from Urbit.
+The relational data model has been conspicuously missing from Urbit.
 Why is this fundamental technology, with a sound foundation in relational algebra, set theory, and first order predicate calculus so frequently overlooked?

 1. RDBMS technology is not typically covered in today's CS curriculums.
 2. Developers don't want to hassle with setting up a server.